rapid7/metasploit-framework/.github/ISSUE_TEMPLATE/module_suggestion.md

 ---
-name: Module Request 📦
+name: Module Suggestion 📦
 about: Suggest a new module idea to include in framework.
-labels: "request-module"
+labels: "suggest-module"
 ---

 <!--